cggyiiiii/MBTI_BOT/README.md

 # MBTI_BOT

-This is the MBTI Bot on Telegram, designed to help users discover their MBTI personality type and explore compatible career paths.
+This MBTI Bot AI, built with Streamlit, is designed to help secondary school to university students discover their MBTI personality type and receive career path course suggestions in Malaysia.